-On the way home I dictated the awesomest appeal letter I could compose.
-(Unfortunately no one was taking dictation, but it felt good anyway.)
-After talking it over with my husband, we decided, however, that I should appeal my ticket at the police station in person instead, as you have only two days to appeal (and who knows if a letter would ever arrive in time.
-Plus, in Luxembourg, people seem to prefer personal contact to impersonal correspondence).
+On the way home I dictated an appeal letter.
+After talking it over with my husband, we decided, however, that I should appeal my ticket at the police station in-person, as you have only two days to appeal.

 So the next day I went to the police station.
-It wasn’t an inconvenience at all; I only had two other appointments on two opposite ends of town that day, but I was glad to make the trip (*cough*bull*cough*).
-Since parking spots weren’t clearly marked at the station – and I would be darned to get another ticket while going to protest my first ticket – I decided to park extremely far away and walk to the station instead.
+It wasn’t an inconvenience at all; I only had two other appointments on opposite ends of town that day, but I was glad to go.
+Since parking spots weren’t clearly marked at the station, I decided to park extremely far away.

-I explained nicely to the police officer that I was confused as to why I had received a ticket when I had used a parking disc.
+I explained to the police officer that I was confused as to why I got a ticket when I used a parking disc.

-He had obviously heard this story before, and pointed to two tattered photocopies hung on the glass doors of the entry desk (which has probably been unmanned since the police station was built in 1984).
-He explained that, of course, I had been using a white parking disc, however, the white parking disc is only for places within the Luxembourg city limits.
+He had obviously heard this story before.
+He explained that, of course, I had been using a white parking disc.
+However, the white parking disc is only for places within the Luxembourg city limits.
 For places outside Luxembourg, I had to use a blue parking disc.
 One of the discs shows when you arrive.
 The other disc shows when you plan to leave.
 One of the discs is in German.
 The other disc is in French.
 And, most importantly: one of the discs is blue, while the other one is white.
 “It’s really no problem,” he finished.
 “All you have to do is go to the post office and pay the ticket.”

 Luxembourg’s two-disc parking rules

 If you live in Luxembourg, you apparently need two parking discs.
-One of them is blue, and Yours Truly just assumed that it wasn’t used here because it’s the exact same parking disc that is used in Germany.
+One of them is blue.
 It says ‘Ankunftszeit’, or ‘Time of Arrival’, and it is – I repeat – blue.
-You use it everywhere BUT the city, I assume, although the city’s website only specifically mentions the communes of Strassen, Walferdange, and Hesperange.
+You use it everywhere except the city, I assume, although the city’s website only specifically mentions Strassen, Walferdange, and Hesperange.

 City residents, on the other hand, should have a parking vignette for their district of residence.
 If they’re parking in the zone for which they have a vignette, they can park there for free.
 If they’re in another zone within the city limits, they can use the white parking disc and park for free for up to two hours in conjunction with their residential vignette.
-To make things less confusing (hardy har har), the white disc has French on it.
-And says ‘Heure de Depart’, or ‘Time of Departure’.
-Which means you have to say when you’re planning on leaving, not when you arrived.*
+To make things less confusing, the white disc has French on it and says ‘Heure de Depart’, or ‘Time of Departure’.
+This means you have to say when you’re planning on leaving, not when you arrived.

 For information about the residential vignettes and the use of the parking discs (in French), see also www.vdl.lu